 Klisma e-Services Private Limited was engaged in the business of internet, telecommunications, mobile technology and other media enabling electronic commerce.
-The Company is under liquidation.
+The Company has been dissolved w.e.f.
+August 10, 2021.

 2. Basis of preparation

 The condensed interim consolidated financial statements of the Group have been prepared on an accrual basis and under the historical cost convention except for certain financial instruments, equity settled employee stock options and initial recognition of assets acquired under business combinations which have been measured at fair value.
 Historical cost is generally based on the fair value of the consideration given in exchange of goods and services.
 The accounting policies are consistently applied by the Group except where a newly issued accounting standard is initially adopted or a revision to an existing accounting standard requires a change in the accounting policy hitherto in use.